NEW WAVE, 30 & Under

 Calls For Artists From Outsiders and Others

-Featuring works by self-taught artists that identify as LBGTQIA2S+
+Featuring works by self-taught artists that identify as LBGTQIA2S+, or simply not straight.

-1. Email up to 6 images of artwork to be considered for the exhibition.
+1. Email up to 6 images of artwork to be considered for an exhibition.

 2. The name of the image files should include your name and the title of the work, such as “1.
 Sam Stone– Outer Space”, “2.
 Sam Stone – Alien Family”.